Nari Jones

 • Painting

-Nari is a Social Artist, passionate about exploring times of transition, as creative opportunities for growth & healing.
-She balances her own art practice with community work.
+Nari is a Social Artist, passionate about exploring times of transition & change, as creative opportunities for nurturing growth & healing.
+She balances her own art practice with collaborative group work.

 Studio Details